gauravcodepro/bipartite-immutable-structs/README.md

 # julia-mutable-structs with multiple dispatch

 - implementing mutable structs for genes and pangenes.
-- uses Int64 so that no bufferflow.
+- uses Int64 so that no bufferflow @btime: a samfile with 5GB parsed in less than 10 minutes.
 - To do: adding the following : a mutable struct for linking to the annotations, a mutable struct for linking to the bubble and a mutable struct for linking to the variant annotation.

 ```